physrisk/website-source/articles/2012/fractale-anime-on-fractals.md

 While the story takes us to the distant future, in which people live in utopia of limitless freedom and possibilities.
-All the manual and boring works are being done by the doppels (digitalized robots?), while people roam all other the place and do what they like without any concerns or problems.
+All the manual and boring works are being done by the doppels (digitized robots?), while people roam all other the place and do what they like without any concerns or problems.
 At first this seems the most disturbing as this freedom causes people to distance other people - even kids are being looked after by the machines and not their parents, who might be at completely different and distant place.
-This utopian world has only one single and very general rule - everyone at the certain time of day must pray to certain stars in the sky.
+This utopia has only one single and very general rule - everyone at the certain time of day must pray to certain stars in the sky.
 The hidden catch is that the so-called stars and not stars, but transmitters connected to the "Fractale".